 Kirriemuir was an early example of specialisation.
 In the 1760s a local weaver developed a double-thickness cloth that was the ideal material to be made into corsets.
-This formed the foundation for Kirriemuir's growth as a textile centre and by 1860 there were 1500 hand loom weavers in Kirriemuir and 500 more in the surrounding area.
+This formed the foundation for Kirriemuir's growth as a textile centre and by 1860 there were 1,500 hand loom weavers in Kirriemuir and 500 more in the surrounding area.
 It is estimated that Kirriemuir's weavers produced over 9 million yards of linen per year through the 1860s.
 And most of this depended on the continuing fashion for narrow waists in women's clothes.

 Kirriemuir itself is a place of narrow winding streets and intriguing nooks and crannies.
 The heart of the town is surrounded by a traffic management system that funnels vehicles one way around the centre.
 Inside this area is the oldest and most picturesque part of Kirriemuir.
 In the mains square, opposite Visocchi's excellent ice cream shop, is the the old Town House, dating back to 1604 and distinguishable by its small tower.
 This is home to the Kirriemuir Museum.
 The town's old police station is now home to a police museum.

 At the start of Brechin Road as it leaves the centre of the town is the J.M.
 Barrie Birthplace museum, in the care of the National Trust for Scotland.
-Visitors can view the recreated kitchen and bedroom upstairs, look at Barrie's writing desk, or find out more in the small museum in the third of the upper floor rooms.
-Downstairs is the reception and teashop.
+Visitors can view the recreated kitchen and bedroom upstairs, look at exhibitions downstairs including Barrie's writing desk, or find out more in the small museum in the upper floor of the neighbouring house.
 And while you are looking at the size of the accommodation, remember that it housed a family with ten children.
-Outside is the preserved washroom that served this and other houses in the area.
+Outside is the preserved wash room that served this and other houses in the area.
 A nearby garden comes complete with another statue of Peter Pan.

 And, finally, it is worth noting Kirriemuir's contribution to popularising hillwalking in Scotland.
-Not so much as a base in itself, though there are high mountains at the head of nearby Glen Clova, but rather because it was near Kirriemuir that Sir Hugh Munro lived, the man whose name has forever since been linked with Scottish mountains over 3000 feet.
+Not so much as a base in itself, though there are high mountains at the head of nearby Glen Clova, but rather because it was near Kirriemuir that Sir Hugh Munro lived, the man whose name has forever since been linked with Scottish mountains over 3,000 feet.